cicada-lang/chimera/docs/diary/2022-11-19-functional-part.md

 # Functional

-[maybe] We need a functional part to construct data with out record name
+[maybe] We need a functional part to construct data without named properties (record).

 - syntax for define datatype, that can be used as predicate.